 The following steps show how to use a layout update to place a block on a page.
-For specific examples and help with syntax, see Common layout customization tasks in the Frontend Developer Guide.
+For specific examples and help with syntax, see Common layout customization tasks in our Frontend Developer Guide.

 Step 1: Create the block